lofei117/MyBlog/_posts/Java/2014-01-04-dive-into-string.md

 When the length of the argument `str` is 0 (means it's an empty String), the original String will return, otherwise, a new String object would be created.
 As a result, it would take more time and cost more memory to concatenate the strings.
 (Remind yourself that String is immutable object.)

 `StringBuilder`(or `StringBuffer`) is recommended to use to concatenate strings, cause they can change the length through certain method calls. `StringBuilder` is added since version 1.5, regarded as a replacement of `StringBuffer`.
-The difference between is that `StringBuilder` is not thread-safe but `StringBuffer` is.
+The difference between them is that `StringBuilder` is not thread-safe but `StringBuffer` is.
 So it's recommended that `StringBuilder` be used in preference to `StringBuffer` when possible as it will be faster.
 Otherwise, if in multi-thread environment, you should use `StringBuffer`.

 Here is an example to test the performance of these three classes.